sidorof/dbbase/README.md

 Note that this does not update the record directly (the job in this example).
 Rather, the output is in the form of a dict.
 This gives an opportunity to evaluate the data prior to updating the record and database.

-For example, suppose you also use `parser = reqparse.RequestParser()` from flask_restful on the flask side of things:
+For example, suppose you also use `parser = reqparse.RequestParser()` from Flask-Restful on the Flask side of things:

 ```python
     data = Job.deserialize(